Skip to Content

 Eligibility:

-• Join an amazing tour to three European capital cities and cultures (Budapest, Bratislava and Vienna).
+• Adjust to life abroad easily with the full-time on-site USAC Resident Director and staff, and participate in an amazing tour to three European capital cities and cultures (Budapest, Bratislava and Vienna) to enhance your study abroad experience.

-Students can study for one semester, January, a full year, or during the summer which consists of two four-week sessions, which can be combined for an eight-week session.
-You choose from a wide range of courses with a focus on Central Europe and the Czech Republic and may take courses in politics, literature, history, business, psychology, sociology, and the arts.
-Semester or yearlong students will also learn the basics of the Czech language in a two-week Czech intensive course offered at the beginning of each semester.
-Additionally, semester students may also choose to complete an internship, which provides an unmatched opportunity to practice your language skills and gain international professional experience.
+You can attend for a semester, January session, academic year, or one or two summer sessions.
+Course topics include Central Europe and the Czech Republic, politics, literature, history, business, psychology, sociology, and the arts.
+Semester or yearlong students will also learn the basics of the Czech language in a two-week Czech intensive course at the beginning of each semester.
+Additionally, semester students may also choose to complete an internship, which provides an unmatched opportunity to practice your language skills and gain professional international experience.